-Pinterest made me do this DIY marble dipped mugs craft project.
+Pinterest made me do this easy DIY Marble Dipped Mugs with nail polish craft project.
 Below you’ll find easy instructions for a simple marbling technique with mugs, but you can marble anything from plated to bowls to vases and more!
 This post has been featured, shared, and copied multiple times, but you’ve found the OG how-to create DIY Marble Dipped Mugs tutorial.
 Since this cheap DIY craft is an oldie but a goodie, over the years I’ve watched readers transform these beautiful watercolored mugs into the perfect handmade gift — think teacher appreciation day, Valentine’s Day, and easy Christmas gifts.
 Just dip your mugs and fill them with your favorite treat!

 Supplies For DIY Marble Dipped Mugs